koudyk/narps_meta/README.md

 5. In the Jupyter notebook environment (right word??), click on the 'analyses' folder.
 6. Open a notebook (.ipynb file) and click "Cell >> Run Cells".

+Note that much of this code was borrowed/adapted from Alexandre Perez (https://github.com/alexprz/meta_analysis_notebook).